etherpad-archive/etherpad-archive.github.io/moz/sciencelab-calls-feb11-2016.md

 				* Tentative link is here - feel free to play with it and send feedback by posting an issue on Github: http://bit.ly/1PFjAZM
 				* Next steps:
 					* Fix all the bugs!
-					* Make it simple to make "scroll-splanations"
+					* Make it simple to make "scroll-splanations" (scroll-based explanations)
 					* Viz Sprint #2 - a data viewer for bioclimate zones in British Columbia
 			*  Comments?
 Questions?
 				*